liming-7/A-Next-Basket-Recommendation-Reality-Check/README.md

 ## Evaluation
 Once we got the reommended basket of the model/algorithm on all datasets, you can use our scripts in the evalution folder to evaluate performance w.r.t. repetition and exploration.

+Note that, each method will save their results to their own pred folder.

 ### Performance